muchaste/ArdOxy/README.md

 *Update: the basic functions for measurement and readout of values are now included in the Ardoxy library.
-If you want to include them in your own sketch, simply download the "Ardoxy" folder to your Arduino/libraries directory.
+If you want to include them in your own sketch, download the "Ardoxy" folder to your Arduino/libraries directory.
 Example sketches for measurement and solenoid control of one channel are provided.
 Multi-channel examples will follow.*

 # ArdOxy - Beta
 An Arduino controlled system for long term automated oxygen control in fish tanks with FireStingO2 optical oxygen sensors.

+Basic functions for serial communication with the FireStingO2 device are summarized in the Ardoxy library.
+Follow the [installation guide](#installation) for instructions and examples for implementation.
+The functions are basically just wrappers of generic serial communication functions that are adapted from [this excellent tutorial](https://forum.arduino.cc/t/serial-input-basics-updated/382007).

 The purpose of this readme is to make this system as barier-free and reproducible as possible.
 Below, I will outline the functioning principles of this system and explain basics and details, both of its hardware and software components.
 So, if you're new to pneumatics and coding, I hope that this documentation provides useful information for you.